 Music Therapy has been proven to have significant effects on relaxation, respiration rate, pain reduction and anxiety levels.
 Our bodies are designed to “fight, flight, or freeze…then relax.”
 But when children are traumatized in some way that causes them to be in this constant state of a stress response, they forget how to relax their bodies and minds.
 They become aggressive, have difficulty sleeping, are impulsive and struggle in school.

-In a detailed report put together by the American Music Therapy Association, there are studies ranging from 1986-2008 that specifically entail the physical effects music therapy has on traumatized individuals.
+In a detailed report put together by the American Music Therapy Association, there are studies ranging from 1986-2008 that specifically entail the physical effects music therapy has on traumatized people.
 The outcomes were:

 - reduced muscle tension